Mission of the CSMCE

 National Impact: Collaborative grant studies pre-service math teachers

-Global Impact: Massive study finds lectures still dominate STEM ed
+Global Impact: Study finds lectures still dominate STEM education

 An analysis of more than 2,000 college classes in science, technology, engineering and math has imparted a lesson that might resonate with many students who sat through them: Enough with the lectures, already.
 Published March 29 in the journal Science, the largest-ever observational study of undergraduate STEM education monitored nearly 550 faculty as they taught more than 700 courses at 25 institutions across the United States and Canada.
 The University of Nebraska-Lincoln’s Marilyne Stains and her colleagues found that 55 percent of STEM classroom interactions consisted mostly of conventional lecturing, a style that prior research has identified as among the least effective at teaching and engaging students.
 Another 27 percent featured interactive lectures that had students participating in some group activities or answering multiple-choice questions with handheld clickers.
 Just 18 percent emphasized a student-centered style heavy on group work and discussions.
 The predominance of lecturing observed in the study persists despite many years of federal and state educational agencies advocating for more student-centered learning, the researchers said.